-2016, 2017 Nissan LEAF Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback
+2022 Nissan LEAF Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

-To avoid overpaying on a new Nissan LEAF, price shop online first.
-Get up front prices before you walk into a dealership.
+To find the best possible price on a new Nissan LEAF, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 How to Calculate The Dealer Cost of a Nissan LEAF

 - Example: Base Nissan LEAF invoice price + the dealer Invoice price of all the options + destination - Holdback = Total Dealer Cost.